-Stop Loss Stop Limit When a Stop Loss Order is triggered, it is automatically When a Stop Limit Order is triggered, it is automatically replaced by a Market Order which is entered into the replaced by a Limit Order which is entered into the Order Order Book with a new OrderID.
-If a Stop Loss Order is Book with a new OrderID.
-If a Stop Limit Order is triggered triggered by an Auction Uncross Price then the by an Auction Uncross Price then the subsequent Limit subsequent Market Order will be entered into the Order Order will be entered into the Order Book following the end Book following the end of the Auction. of the Auction.
+replaced by a Limit Order is triggered, it is automatically replaced by a Limit Order which is entered into the Order Book with a new OrderID.
+If a Stop Limit Order is triggered by an Auction Uncross Price then the subsequent Limit Order will be entered into the Order Book following the end of the Auction.